Virtually Reassemble Deleted or Damaged RAID

 To select disks from a list to create a virtual disk array:

 - In the Available Disks list, select a device (or disk image)

 - To add it to the Selected Disks list, click Add

 - Repeat steps a. and b. for every disk in the original array.
-If one of the disks is physically damaged and not accessible, and if you have selected RAID-0 or RAID-5 in step 2, from the Available Disks list add Damaged Device instead of the named damaged disk
+If one of the disks is physically damaged and not accessible, and if you have selected RAID-5 in step 2, from the Available Disks list add Damaged Device instead of the named damaged disk

 - To change the order of disks in the Selected Disks list, select a disk name and click Up or Down to change its position in the list

 - To indicate the size of the stripe block, in the Options area, type the size of the block in kilobytes in the Stripe Block (RAID0 and RAID5) field.
 This is applicable only to RAID-0 and RAID-5 arrays.
 Standard values are 32Kb, 64Kb, 128Kb, 256Kb.
 If you are not sure, try each size until you get the correct one

 - To indicate the offset and the size of the device, measured in sectors (each sector is 512 bytes), in the Disk Area to Use in RAID (Sectors) area, type the values in the Offset and Size fields.
 In most cases, the default values are acceptable.
 Some RAID controllers use only part of the disk surface.
 For example HighPoint 370 uses the first 100 sectors on the first drive for its own system information.
 In this case you would specify the offset as 100 sectors

 - Click OK to start Virtual Disk Array reassembly process